yiping0liu/yiping0liu.github.io/index.md

 ## Short Biography

-I am currently a project research assistant professor at Osaka Prefecture University (OPU) with [Prof. Hisao Ishibuchi](http://www.cs.osakafu-u.ac.jp/~hisaoi/) and [Prof. Yusuke Nojima](http://www.cs.osakafu-u.ac.jp/~nojima/).
+I am currently a research assistant professor at Osaka Prefecture University in Japan with [Prof. Hisao Ishibuchi](http://www.cs.osakafu-u.ac.jp/~hisaoi/) and [Prof. Yusuke Nojima](http://www.cs.osakafu-u.ac.jp/~nojima/).
 Before that, I received the Ph.D. and B.S. degrees in Engineering from China University of Mining and Technology (CUMT) in 2017 and 2012, respectively.
-During 2016 to 2017, I was also a joint Ph.D. candidate at Oklahoma State University (OSU) with [Prof. Gary G. Yen](http://isc.okstate.edu/).
+During 2016 to 2017, I was a joint Ph.D. student at Oklahoma State University in USA with [Prof. Gary G. Yen](http://isc.okstate.edu/).

 ## Research Interest